Bouncer To Be Charged With 3rd Degree Murder After Deadly Punch Outside Tabu Lounge & Sports Bar

 “To see people come together collectively and share beautiful memories and anecdotes about someone who was truly beloved, I think there is beauty in that,” McGlynn said.

-There’s no word yet if Frye has been arrested or has turned himself in.MORE NEWS: Nearly $2 Million Spent On Recreational Marijuana First Day It Was Legal In New Jersey
+There’s no word yet if Frye has been arrested or has turned himself in.MORE NEWS: Philadelphia City Councilmember Proposes Holding Money From SEPTA Until Safety Improvements Made

-CBS3’s Howard Monroe, Joe Holden and Kerri Corrado contributed to this report.
+CBS3’s Wakisha Bailey, Howard Monroe, Joe Holden and Kerri Corrado contributed to this report.